Tonomy-Foundation/Tonomy-ID-SDK/README.md

 # Tonomy ID SDK

+The Software Development Kit is used in the Tonomy ID ecosystems to interact with Tonomy identities and services.

+It has four outputs:

+- **SDK**: `./src/sdk` The SDK which acts as the business logic in Tonomy ID wallet.
+This is the main output.
-This Software Development Kit is used in Tonomy ID to interact and call with the Antelope blockchain and services.
-It is also used as the public API for integration by applications to do single sign-on, share credentials and sign transactions.
+- **API**: `./src/api` The API library used by integrators to interact with Tonomy ID users and to do single sign-on, share credentials and sign transactions.
+- **Bootstrap CLI**: `./src/cli/bootstrap` A script used to intialize the blockchain with the Tonomy Contracts and starting accounts.
+- **Apps CLI**: `./src/cli/apps` A CLI tool to create, update and delete Tonomy Apps.

 The SDK is written in typescript with jest to run tests.